nextcloud/nextcloudpi/.github/ISSUE_TEMPLATE/1_Bug_report.md

 Keep in mind that many problems come from faulty power sources and corrupted SD cards, so make sure this is not the case for you before reporting.

-If you are running into problems, make sure to include the output of `sudo-ncp-report` -->
+If you are running into problems, make sure to include the output of `sudo ncp-report` -->

 **System information**